-Just this past weekend, Luke saw a TV commercial for Carl’s Junior and said, “Look Mom, Carl’s Junior is now offering healthy foods.”
+Luke saw a TV commercial for Carl’s Junior and said, “Look Mom, Carl’s Junior is now offering healthy foods.”
 Though he didn’t ask to try out one of their menu selections, he demonstrates the incredible power in advertising to youngsters.
-After all, the ad convinced my perceptive 11-year-old son of a fast food cynic that the home of the thickburger can enable guests to “Low Carb It, Veg It, or Trim It.”
+After all, the ad convinced my perceptive (then 11-year-old) son of a fast food cynic that the home of the thickburger enables guests to “Low Carb It, Veg It, or Trim It.”

 Big brands have spoken

 When I was doing research on behalf of the High Five Children’s Health Collaborative, I asked a group of fifth grade students what foods they thought were healthy.
 Their answer was a confident: “Starbucks and Panda Express.”

 Apparently, sweetfire chicken breast, eggrolls and Beijing beef are superior nutritional choices to home-grown vegetables, at least in the eyes of some kids.
 In a world where big brands have spoken and Heidi Klum seductively eats juicy burgers on 48″ TV screens, kids have listened.